 Susan Burch is a professor of American studies and a former director of the Center for the Comparative Study of Race and Ethnicity at Middlebury College.
-Her research and teaching interests focus on deafness, disability, race, and gender and sexuality in late nineteenth- and twentieth-century U.S. history.
+Her research and teaching interests focus on deafness, disability, race, Indigeneity, and gender and sexuality in late nineteenth- and twentieth-century U.S. history.
 She is the author of Signs of Resistance: American Deaf Cultural History, 1900 to 1942 (2002) and a coauthor, with Hannah Joyner, of Unspeakable: The Story of Junius Wilson (2007).
 She has coedited anthologies including Women and Deafness: Double Visions (2006), Deaf and Disability Studies: Interdisciplinary Perspectives (2010), and Disability Histories (2014).
 She also served as editor-in-chief of The Encyclopedia of American Disability History (2009).
 She has received an American Council of Learned Societies' Fellowship, a National Archives regional residency fellowship, National Endowment for the Humanities and Mellon Foundation grants, and a Fulbright Scholars award.
-Her most recent work, Committed: Remembering Institutionalization and Native Kinship (2021) centers on peoples' experiences inside and outside the Canton Asylum, a federal psychiatric institution created specifically to detain American Indians.
+Her most recent work, Committed: Remembering Native Kinship in and beyond Institutions (2021, winner of the Alison Piepmeier Book Award) centers on peoples' experiences inside and outside the Canton Asylum, a federal psychiatric institution created specifically to detain American Indians.